theresa2004/Entri-Final-Project/README.md

 Scikit-learn
 Joblib

-  Results
+  Results:
 Evaluation metrics used for this regression task:
 -Mean Squared Error (MSE)
 -R² Score (Coefficient of Determination)

-  How to Run the Project
+  How to Run the Project:
 1.Clone the Repository
 2.Install Dependencies
 3.Launch Jupyter Notebook
 4.Run All Cells

-  Authors
+  Authors:
 Theresa Dominic